SteelCompendium/compendium/docs/index.md

 - This Compendium is unofficial
 - There are mistakes and errors
-- There is no warrenty written or implied
+- There is no warranty written or implied

 ---